Evolving finite elements for advection diffusion with an evolving interface: Numerical results

 \subsection{Time discretisation of advection-diffusion problem}

-We start from the spatial discretisation from Section~\ref{sec:fem-scheme}.
-We will apply a backward difference formula (BDF) time discretisation of order $q$, see \cite{Kovacs_2016} for more including analysis of a similar surface only problem.
+We start from the spatial discretisation from \cref{sec:fem-scheme}.
+We will apply a backward difference formula (BDF) time discretisation of order $q$, see \cite{Kovacs_2016} for further details, including the analysis of a similar surface only problem.
 We take a partition of the time interval $0 = t_0 < t_1 < \cdots < t_M = T$.
 For simplicity we assume that each time interval is of the same length: $\tau := t_j - t_{j-1}$ for $j = 1, 2, \ldots, M$.

 We use temporal interpolations of each domain at each time step to construct a sequence of triangulations $\mathcal{J}^h(t_j)$ each equipped with finite element spaces $\mathcal{S}^h(t_j)$ for $j=0, 1, \ldots, M$.
-We define the discrete velocity $W^j \in S_h(t_j)^d$ by
+We define the discrete velocity $W^j \in \mathcal{S}^h(t_j)^d$ by

-where $X^{j}$ are the positions of the Lagrange nodes of the triangulation at time $t_j$ and $\{ \delta_l \}_{l=0}^q$ are the backward difference formula weights determined from the relation:
+where $X^{j}$ are the positions of the Lagrange nodes of the triangulation at time $t_j$ and $\{ \delta_l \}_{l=0}^q$ are the backward difference formula weights of order $q$, determined from the relation: